MakairaIO/storefront-shop-adapter/Readme.md

 3. **Customizability**

    At some point the dependency that was added to a project doesn't fit anymore the need and you have to develop it on your own.
-That is what we don't wan't for you.
-Our goal was to get everything that you have in mind could also be implement.
+That is what we don't want for you.
+Our goal was to get everything that you have in mind could also be implemented.
 You are able to extend or overwrite each of the functionalities by defining the parts that you need without having to implement everything from scratch.

 # Basic usage of a shop adapter